sshtools/forker/forker-wrapper/README.md

                                                             Prefix the path with '+' to add it to the end of the existing classpath, or '-' to add it to the start.
 Use of a jvmarg that starts with '-Xbootclasspath' will override this setting.
   -c,--configuration <file>                                 A file to read configuration.
-The file should contain name=value pairs,
+The can either be a JavaScript file that
-                                                            where name is the same name as used for command line arguments (see
+                                                            evaluates to an object containing keys and values of the configuration options (use arrays for multiple value commands), or it may be a simple text file that contains name=value pairs, where name is the same name as used for command line arguments (see --help for a list of these) -C,--configuration-directory <directory>                  A directory to read configuration files from.
+Each file can either ba
-                                                            --help for a list of these) -C,--configuration-directory <directory>                  A directory to read configuration files from.
-Each file should contain name=value pairs, where name is the same name as used for command line arguments (see --help for a list of these) -cp,--classpath <arg>                                     The classpath to use to run the application.
+                                                            JavaScript file evaluates to an object containing keys and values of the configuration options (use arrays for multiple value commands), or it may be a simple text file that contains name=value pairs, where name is the same name as used for command line arguments (see --help for a list of these) -cp,--classpath <arg>                                     The classpath to use to run the application.
 If not set, the current runtime classpath is used (the java.class.path system property).
 Prefix the path with '+' to add it to the end of the existing classpath, or '-'